Compare · Safeguard vs Anchore

 Full-application coverage, not just containers

 Anchore is great inside the container boundary.
-Safeguard runs the same scanner fusion across source code, dependencies 100 levels deep, IaC, CI/CD configs, and the resulting container — one unified view of the application supply chain, not a container-shaped slice of it.
+Safeguard runs the same scanner fusion across source code, dependencies with deep transitive dependency analysis, IaC, CI/CD configs, and the resulting container — one unified view of the application supply chain, not a container-shaped slice of it.

 Griffin reasoning for auto-fix instead of policy-rule output